HGRaicer/web-pizza/README.md

 - *HTML/CSS/JavaScript*: Frontend development for the user interface.
 - *Third-Party Libraries*:
 - *Deployment*:

+## Testing Strategy
+To ensure the reliability and functionality of the application, we will implement a comprehensive testing strategy, including:

+- *Unit Testing*: We will write extensive unit tests to validate the functionality of individual components and ensure they perform as expected.
+These tests will cover various scenarios and edge cases to catch any potential bugs early in the development process

 ## Setup Instructions
 1. Clone the repository: git clone https://github.com/HGRaicer/web-pizza.git